OliverUv/bundled-source/README.md

 const bundledSource = require('bundled-source');

 const srcPromise = bundledSource(
-    require.resolve('./some-module'), // used in node and in webpack'd bundle require('./some-module'),         // used in browserified bundle );
+    require.resolve && require.resolve('./some-module'), // used in node and in webpack'd bundle
+    require('./some-module'),         // used in browserified bundle
+);